I’ve got a test configuration like this in circle.yml:

 When I tried to investigate (by enabling SSH and poking around) after observing the above, I saw that nodes 0 & 1 shared an IP address (using different ports), and nodes 2 & 3 shared an IP address (using different ports).
 I’m not sure if that’s relevant.

-When I try another build, I see a mix of these symptoms, sometimes including Permission denied (publickey)
+When I try another build, I see a mix of these symptoms, sometimes including Permission denied (publickey).

-This seems like a timing problem / race condition, but my understanding is that the non-parallel script1.sh
+This seems like a timing problem / race condition, but my understanding is that the non-parallel script1.sh step should finish executing before any of the script2.sh steps are started, so I don’t see how there could be a race condition here.

-, based on the info at https://circleci.com/docs/ssh-between-build-containers/, unless it’s somehow inaccurate.
+I believe this should be a correct usage of scp, based on the info at https://circleci.com/docs/ssh-between-build-containers/, unless it’s somehow inaccurate.

 Am I doing something wrong?
 What else could cause this?